tsackton/taelgarverse/docs/campaigns/one-shots/one-shots.md

 ### Oskar's Travels

-Oskar's Travels is a series of short adventures set in [Tharn Todor](<../../gazetteer/greater-dunmar/realms/nardith/tharn-todor.md>) and the surrounding area.
+[Oskar in Tharn Todor](<oskar-s-travels/oskar-in-tharn-todor.md>) is a series of short adventures set in [Tharn Todor](<../../gazetteer/greater-dunmar/realms/nardith/tharn-todor.md>) and the surrounding area.
 These adventures tell of the activities of [Riswynn](<../../people/pcs/dunmar-fellowship/riswynn.md>), Oskar, and various companions, roughly during May and June 1748.